SamuelNw/Arbitrage-Check/README.md

 -   Install dependencies from the requirement.txt file.
 -   Run the script.py file (the main file).

+-   Example outputs will be found in the `/example_outputs` folder.

 ### Limitations of the project

 -   These possibilities are quite rare, and the ouput will almost always be zero.